 In the following paragraphs we’ll review some of the most popular subgenres and use cases of piano music.
-Then we’ll answer the eternal question: “Where can I get good piano music for a reasonable price?”
+Then we’ll answer the eternal question: “Where can I get good royalty free piano music for a reasonable price?”

 When people think of piano music, they almost always think of a classical sound first.
 Images of the Swan Lake ballet or even a Beethoven-esque symphony often spring to mind.

 Since the piano cut its teeth in the classical scene, it’s natural people would associate it with that genre.
-It seems the classics never go out of style, because filmmakers still eagerly use staples like Ode to Joy and Ride of the Valkyries to add a timeless gravitas to important scenes.
+It seems the classics never go out of style, because filmmakers still eagerly use staples like Ode to Joy and Ride of the Valkyries as background music to add a timeless gravitas to important scenes.

 But those paths are well-worn.
 There are more interesting examples of classical piano music available, like the theme for HBO’s Succession.